 You will most likely be able to recognize signs that a flare-up is on the way and even understand the triggers.
-Triggers can be from regular habits like poor diet, lack of sleep, too much stress, and exposure to
+Triggers can be from poor diet, lack of sleep, too much stress, and exposure to

 or sunlight.
 You cannot completely control all flare-ups, but you can better understand them.
 Keep a journal when flare-ups start.
 Track the symptoms and triggers.
 The more you know about the flare-ups the better you can decrease their intensity or frequency.

 Most people with lupus will have joint and muscle pain.
 At times the pain may be disabling.
 People with lupus are also more prone to